Quantum Distributed Complexity of Set Disjointness on a Line: Two-oracle query algorithms with a switching delay

 \section{Two-oracle query algorithms with a switching delay}

 In this section, we define a new model of query complexity, two-oracle query complexity with a ``switching delay'', motivated by the study of Set Disjointness on a Line~$\linedisj_{n,d}$.
-The lower bound technique we use to establish Theorem~\ref{thm-lb} extends to the analogue of Set Disjointness~$\disj_n$ in this model, with a switching delay of~$d$ queries.
+The lower bound technique involving conditional information leakage that we use to establish Theorem~\ref{thm-lb} extends to the analogue of Set Disjointness~$\disj_n$ in this model, with a switching delay of~$d$ queries.
 As a consequence, it yields the same lower bound on \emph{query\/} complexity.
-Furthermore, we design a quantum algorithm that matches this bound up to a polylogarithmic factor, thus showing that the lower bound is, in a sense, optimal.
-We may also interpret this result as showing a limitation of the lower bound technique.
+Furthermore, we design a quantum algorithm that matches this bound up to a polylogarithmic factor.
+This shows that the lower bound on conditional information leakage for~$\disj_n$ stated in Theorem~\ref{thm-jrs} is optimal up to a logarithmic factor.
+Therefore, if the lower bound for~$\linedisj_{n,d}$ is not optimal, we would require different ideas to improve it.
+Due to the similarities between the two models of computation, the algorithm also hints at the possibility of a more efficient distributed algorithm for Set Disjointness on a Line.